 Travel Insurance (compulsory)

-NOTE: These prices are based on 10 riders (usually our adventures are between 10 and 15 people) however there is a small surcharge for less than 10 riders.
+NOTE: These prices are based on 10 riders (usually our adventures are between 10 and 15 people).
 The price includes sharing a room with a fellow rider, however if you’d like your own room then there is a US$650 surcharge.

 Payment terms: A minimum US$500 deposit must be made at time of booking with the balance paid in US$ upon arrival.
 Pre payment is also accepted upon request.Terms & Conditions What To Bring Price Guarantee